Maria-Irene Palaiologina

-Her parents were Andronikos III Palaiologos and Anna of Savoy, whilst her siblings were John V Palaiologos and Michael Palaiologos.
+Maria-Irene Palaiologina's parents were Andronikos III Palaiologos and Anna of Savoy, whilst her siblings were John V Palaiologos and Michael Palaiologos.

 She married in 1336 Tsar Michael Asen IV of Bulgaria.
+They had been bethrothed since she was aged 5.
 In 1355, her husband was killed in battle with the Ottoman Turks near Sofia.
-Irene decide to stay a nun in the monastery in Mesembria (today Nesebar) and take the name Matiasa.
-She died around 1399 and was buried in Mesembria.
+By 1356 she was married to Francesco I Gattilusio.
+They had: